anirudhaf18/anirudhaf18/README.md

 # About Me 🚨

 - 👀I'm Anirudha, an Engineering student
-- 💻I’m a front-end developer
+- 💻I’m a software engineer
 - 🌱I’m currently learning Reactjs
 - 💫Interests: Learning new things, listening songs and watching movies...